puppetlabs/puppet-specifications/language/catalog_expressions.md

 Auto Loading
 ---
-* Name of definitions must be stored in a file that corresponds to its name
+* Name of definitions must be stored in a file that corresponds to its name in order for it to be automatically loaded.
 * Nested constructs are only visible if parent has been loaded, there is no search for elements inside of files with a name different than the file.
 * Auto Loading is performed from the perspective of the code that triggers the loading.